Julia Angwin: Awards

 In 2018, Angwin and her team's work on her “Automating Hate” series at ProPublica won the Loeb Award for beat reporting.
 That series uncovered secret guidelines used by Facebook to inconsistently distinguish between hate speech and political expression.

-She shared the 2018 Gerald Loeb Award for Beat Reporting for the story "Automating Hate."
+She shared Gerald Loeb Award for Beat Reporting in 2018 for the story "Automating Hate."

-Family
+Personal life

 Angwin lives in New York City with her husband, Vijay Modi, a professor of mechanical engineering at Columbia University, and two children.
 Her daughter started a cryptography business as a middle school student called DiceWARE Passwords, focused on selling secure handwritten passwords.